 Early Life

-It goes to show how much hope the youth carries for a nation, despite the changes and challenges it faces.
+It shows how much hope the youth carries for a nation despite the changes and challenges it faces.

 Nobody knows what would happen to the country in the future as of 1961, which turns out to be so much different from what they must have envisioned at the time.

-And of course, a few people knew Sanusi Lamido Sanusi outside of his friends and family; and indeed, he came from a royal family, that didn’t give anyone an inkling of what he would turn out to be, even though they prayed.
+Of course, only a few people knew Sanusi Lamido Sanusi outside of his friends and family.
+Indeed, he came from a royal family that didn’t give anyone an inkling of what he would turn out to be, even though they prayed.

 We think that in itself is inspiring, and others can simply take away from the fact that nothing is exactly written in stone in society; you’ve just got to rise up and make a change whenever you can.